RICS-registered valuers for equity loan redemptions. Get your official market valuation from £250.

 Annual Sales Volume

-A Help to Buy valuation is a specific type of property valuation required by Homes England when you want to repay (redeem) your equity loan or sell your property purchased through the Help to Buy scheme.
-Unlike a standard mortgage valuation, this must be carried out by a RICS-registered valuer who will assess your property's current market value in accordance with the RICS Valuation - Global Standards (the Red Book).
-The valuation is independent and must be unbiased, representing the price your property would achieve on the open market.
+A Help to Buy valuation is the type of valuation Homes England asks for when you want to repay, or redeem, your equity loan, or sell a property bought through the Help to Buy scheme.
+It is not the same as a standard mortgage valuation.
+The work has to be done by a RICS-registered valuer, who assesses the current market value in line with the RICS Valuation - Global Standards, the Red Book.
+The report is independent, unbiased, and aimed at the price the property would fetch on the open market.

-The East Suffolk housing market has shown steady growth, with semi-detached properties performing particularly well with a 2.5% increase over the past year.
-This growth makes it even more important to obtain an accurate valuation, as the equity loan percentage is based on the property's initial purchase price.
-Understanding your property's current market value is essential for calculating how much you need to repay to Homes England.
-The East Suffolk market saw approximately 10,100 property sales in the twelve months to January 2026, though this represented a 14.1% drop in transactions compared to the previous period.
+In East Suffolk, the housing market has still been moving forward, with semi-detached properties doing particularly well at 2.5% growth over the past year.
+That makes an accurate valuation all the more important, because the equity loan percentage is based on the original purchase price.
+Knowing the current market value is the key to working out what is owed to Homes England.
+Over the twelve months to January 2026, the East Suffolk market recorded approximately 10,100 property sales, even though transactions were down 14.1% on the previous period.

 Source: HM Land Registry December 2025